AWS announces preview of AWS Interconnect - multicloud

 Long-running write queries on the primary instance

 Long-running write queries on the primary DB instance that take an equal amount of time to run on the replica DB instance can increase seconds_behind_master.
 For example, if a change to the primary instance takes 1 hour to run, then the lag is 1 hour.
-If the change also takes 1 hour to complete on the replica, then the total lag is approximately 2 hours.
+If the change also takes 1 hour to complete on the replica, then the total lag is 2 hours.

 Insufficient DB instance class size or storage